-East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering 57 undergraduate programs, 21 master's programs and 1 doctoral program.
+East Stroudsburg University, a comprehensive university in northeastern Pennsylvania offering 57 undergraduate programs, 21 master's programs and 2 Doctoral programs.
 ESU is one of the 14 institutions in the Pennsylvania State System of Higher Education.

 East Stroudsburg Normal School opened it doors on September 4, 1893.
 A faculty of 15 greeted a group of 320 students who had entered the two-year programs in elementary and science education.

 Although the Normal School was originally privately owned, ownership was transferred to the Commonwealth of Pennsylvania in 1920, and the name was changed to East Stroudsburg State Normal School.